-ALUMINUM ALLOY WHEELS (if so equipped)
+ALUMINUM ALLOY WHEELS

 Wash the wheels regularly with a sponge dampened in a mild soap solution, especially during winter months in areas where road salt is used.
 If not removed, road salt can discolor the wheels.

 Follow the directions below to avoid staining or discoloring the wheels: